HewlettPackard/networking-oneview/README.rst

         ov_refresh_interval=<ov_refresh_interval> (ov_refresh_interval is used in seconds and is optional - default valeu is 3600)

-        tls_cacert_file = <TLS File Path> (To set TLS options for the communication with OneView, it is necessary to download the credentials(appliance.com.crt) from the appliance)
+        tls_cacert_file = <TLS File Path>

--
+To set TLS options for the communication with OneView, it is necessary to download the credentials(appliance.com.crt) from the appliance.

 - Examples of the lines are: